arthijayaraman-lab/crease_ga/docs/topics/plugin.rst

         py_modules=["name-of-package"],
         )

 This will allow the plugins to be registered with crease_ga by the name :code:`registered-name-of-plugin`.
-If both crease_ga and your plugin are installed properly (in the order of first crease_ga, then your plugin), the :code:`scatterer_generator` class of your plugin can then be loaded with the following code:
+If both crease_ga and your plugin are installed properly (in the order of first crease_ga, then your plugin), the :code:`scatterer_generator` class of your plugin can be loaded with the following code:

 .. code:: ipython3